sinclairzx81/reactor/readme.md

 <a name='reactor_interval' />
 #### Reactor.Interval

-Reactor's interval implementation has the same characteristics as setInterval(...).
-Callers can create intervals in the following way.
+Reactor's interval implementation has the same characteristics as javascripts setInterval(...).
+Internally, Reactor.Interval is layering this functionality over System.Timers.Timer.

+Intervals can be created in the following way.

 ```csharp
 Reactor.Interval.Create(() => {